incompl/inlay/README.md

 A related issue is that there is no convenient way to author website layouts.
 [Attempts at WYSIWYG editors have floundered since at least 1997](http://en.wikipedia.org/wiki/Microsoft_FrontPage).
 Meanwhile, [Markdown](http://en.wikipedia.org/wiki/Markdown) has shown us that a light markup format can be more palatable than WYSIWYG.
 Why not do for layout what Markdown has done for text formatting?

 This project is a new markup format for reusable layouts that can be used with content and styles defined elsewhere.
 It is intended to compliment HTML and CSS.
 Your HTML and CSS will be simpler and more maintainable because they won't be burdened with layout information.
-STRU plays well with Markdown; in fact, you may not need to write any HTML at all.
+Inlay plays well with Markdown; in fact, you may not need to write any HTML at all.

 ## Syntax